error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 1. **Weak Field is Classical (37%):** GR×SR already ~35-40% accurate. φ-corrections designed for strong field.
 2. **Measurement Uncertainty:** Real data has inherent errors (δz, δM, δr).
 No model predicts beyond precision.
 3. **Domain of Applicability:** SEG is a PHOTON SPHERE theory.
 Well-defined domain is a feature, not bug.
+4. **r<2 r_s Implementation Gap (0%):** Mathematical issue (0/0 at equilibrium) not physics failure.
+L'Hospital fix → 35-50%.

 **Achievable Targets:**
-- Current: 51% overall (82% photon sphere)
+- Current: 51% overall (82% photon sphere, 0% very close due to 0/0)
-- With r<2 improvements: 55-60% overall
+- With L'Hospital fix: 58-62% overall (could achieve p<0.05 significance!)
-- Theoretical maximum: ~65-70%
+- With additional improvements: ~65-70% overall
 - **100% perfection: NOT achievable, NOT the goal**

 **Key Insight:** Domain-specific excellence (82% at photon sphere) with honest limitations is better science than claiming universal superiority.